-You can pre-read all your course material for internal knowing.
+You can TCR music, poetry or self development material for internal knowing.

 I can Turbo Charge Read a novel 6-7 times faster and remember what I’ve read.

-I can TCR an instructional/academic book around 20 times faster and remember what I’ve read.
+I can TCR an academic book around 20 times faster and remember what I’ve read.

 Introduction to Turbo Charged Reading YouTube